Washington HOA law

 Reasonable rules on placement, screening, and noise, as long as they do not effectively prohibit the installation.

-The statements about Washington law on this page were verified against three independent sources on 2026-06-03.
-Section 64.90.580 is part of the Washington Uniform Common Interest Ownership Act (Chapter 64.90) and reaches all communities as of January 1, 2026.
+The statements about Washington law on this page were verified against four independent sources on 2026-06-14.
+Section 64.90.580 is part of the Washington Uniform Common Interest Ownership Act (Chapter 64.90) and reaches all communities as of January 1, 2026, when the older heat-pump sections (RCW 64.38.180 and RCW 64.32.350) are no longer in effect.
 Statutes change; confirm the current text before relying on it.

 About this page